rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% sub_chapter_header "Cursor-based Pagination: Page Info, Connections and Hashes" "cursor-based-pagination-page-info-connections-hashes" %}}

 In this last section about pagination in GraphQL, we advance the cursor-based pagination with a few improvements.
-Currently, you have query all creation dates of the messages to use the creation date of the last message for the next page as a cursor.
+Currently, you have to query all creation dates of the messages to use the creation date of the last message for the next page as a cursor.
 GraphQL connections add only a structural change to your list fields in GraphQL that allow you to pass meta information.
 Let's add a GraphQL connection in the *src/schema/message.js* file:

 {{< highlight javascript "hl_lines=5 14 15 16 17 19 20 21" >}}
 import { gql } from 'apollo-server-express';